 At the time, Ricci was 12 years old saying the word “highball.”
 In 1994, Ricci spoke of being a young, mature actress with Interview Magazine.
 She said: “I can be young and cute when I want to be, and I can be really mature when I want to be.
 It’s kind of weird, like I’m the incredible changing girl.”

-The thanksgiving scene alone took two weeks to shoot.
-The cast and crew had to sort out dancing turkeys, pyrotechnics, and sling shot two pies directly into the faces of two Camp Chippewa parents.
+The Thanksgiving scene alone took two weeks to shoot.
+The cast and crew had to sort out dancing turkeys, prepare pyrotechnics, and sling shot two pies directly into the faces of two Camp Chippewa parents.
 They had to tie up Amanda Buckman.
 They had to set fire to the stage.
 When they first screened the film, teenagers said they thought Amanda was killed, that Wednesday really burned her like the scene suggested.
 The directors didn’t want kids to think that had happened, so they added a short clip with Amanda on the plane later on.
 They didn’t show Amanda or any of the other Camp Chippewa campers or parents escape.
 We just got to guess at what happened.
 It didn’t matter.
 Wednesday won.